HOSPITAL HILL HIGH SCHOOL

 I would be remiss if I didn't acknowledge the immense contribution of someone instrumental in my journey to this point.
 Mrs. Nyaga Purity, your mentorship has been invaluable.
 Your guidance, wisdom, and unwavering support have shaped me into the person I am today.
 I am forever indebted to you for your belief in me and for lighting the path that has led me here.

-As I assume this new responsibility, I do so with a sense of purpose and commitment.
 The Amani Club stands for unity, peace, and progress, values that resonate deeply with me.
 I pledge to uphold these ideals and to work tirelessly alongside every one of you to advance our shared mission.

 As we embrace change and new beginnings, let us do so with optimism and determination.
 Together, we can make a difference, not just within the confines of our club, but in our communities and beyond.